RoadieHQ/marketing-site/content/docs/integrations/jenkins/index.md

 ## Step 2: Configure Roadie with your Jenkins instance URL

 Enter your Jenkins instance API endpoint and username into Roadie at `/administration/jenkins`.
+This information will be used as the default Jenkins instance which will be used unless you specify otherwise in your component annotations.
+If you've got multiple Jenkins instances you can [read more below](#multiple-jenkins-instances).

 1. Click "Administration" in the sidebar, then "Settings" in the tabs.
 2. Find "Jenkins" in the Configuration sidebar.